List of Sword Art Online characters: Genesis

-Has a wild, frenzied look when he is fixated on combat with a berserker fighting style to match.
+A trance player with a wild, frenzied look when he is fixated on combat with a berserker fighting style to match.
 He has no regard for Non-Player Characters (NPCs), considering them unworthy of his attention.
 He is known as the «Black Swordsman» (黒の剣士, Kuro no Kenshi) by the players of Sword Art: Origin.
 It was later revealed that he is a famous hacker known as the «God of Cheats» (ゴッドオブチート, Goddo Obu Chīto).

 Integral Factor

 Protagonist (Integral Factor)

 The Protagonist is the main character of Sword Art Online: Integral Factor.
 The protagonist is a former SAO beta tester and one of the players that were trapped in the game after it launched.